 Bucephalandra will adapt to a wide range of aquarium conditions.
 However, when given optimal care, growth is dense, healthy and colors intensify.
 Buce are versatile with placement and are suitable for a variety of set ups, including aquariums, terrariums, paludariums, and vivariums.
 Bucephalandra grow best being attached to hardscape, such as driftwood or rock.
 It is crucial to avoid burying the rhizome as this may cause rot.

 - Bucephalandra is an epiphytic aquarium plant so it can be attached to aquarium hardscape.

-- Do not plant Bucephalandra in substrate and cover the rhizome.
+- Do not plant Bucephalandra in substrate or cover the rhizome.
 This will cause it to melt and rot.
 For proper planting instructions, read how to plant epiphytes here.